Electro Magnetic Pulse (EMP) What You Need to Know

 Learn about the two most likely reasons for an EMP are a nuclear explosion or solar flare.
 This post discusses the damage EMPs may cause and actions that you can take to prevent problems and deal with them if/when they occur.
 A large EMP or Electromagnetic Pulse would cause widespread problems.
 This post is part of our Common Sense Preparedness series, where our goal is to help you be prepared for whatever life throws at you.

 What is an EMP (Electro Magnetic Pulse)?

 An EMP or Electro Magnetic Pulse is a wave of electromagnetic radiation.
-An EMP will not directly hurt people, but an EMP interacts with power lines, metal, conductive materials and electronics and causes power spikes, or in more severe cases system failure.
-A large EMP could knock out power or kill electronics.
+An EMP does not directly hurt people, but an EMP interacts with power lines, metal, conductive materials and electronics and causes power spikes.
+In very large events an EMP can cause system failure.
+A large one could knock out power or kill electronics.
 An EMP can be caused by many things but the two most likely reasons for an EMP are a nuclear explosion or solar flare.

 What could an EMP damage?

 - Satellites potentially within the range of the EMP

 Pretty much anything electronic or powered by electricity could be damaged by an EMP, depending on its size and how close you are to the center of the energy.

 What is the difference between Solar and Nuclear EMP?